 What is Scrum Project Management?
 The Definitive Guide

-Using product management software has become the norm for most organizations.
-Scrum is an agile project management methodology that can be used for any type of software, web, or mobile development.
+Enter Scrum.
+Scrum is is an agile project management methodology that can be used for any type of software, web, or mobile development.

 Scrum, which is a rugby term (where it derives its name), promotes learning through experiences by encouraging organizations to put everything they’ve learned into practice.